projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

 that the IOC mediator needs to re-compute the checksum and reset priority.
 Currently, priority is not supported by IOC firmware; the priority setting by the IOC mediator is based on the priority setting of the CBC driver.
-The SOS and UOS use the same CBC driver.
+The Service VM and User VM use the same CBC driver.

 Power management virtualization
 -------------------------------

 In acrn-dm, the IOC power management architecture involves PM DM, IOC DM, and UART DM modules.
-PM DM is responsible for UOS power management, and IOC DM is responsible for heartbeat and wakeup reason flows for IOC firmware.
+PM DM is responsible for User VM power management, and IOC DM is responsible for heartbeat and wakeup reason flows for IOC firmware.
 The heartbeat flow is used to control IOC firmware power state and wakeup reason flow is used to indicate IOC power state to the OS.
-UART DM transfers all IOC data between the SOS and UOS.
+UART DM transfers all IOC data between the Service VM and User VM.
 These modules complete boot/suspend/resume/shutdown functions.

 Boot flow